 You can use following tricks and methods to remember complex things for NEET:

 - Mnemonics – Make crazy mnemonics and use words or themes which you are familiar with.
-If you find unable to construct one, try structuring the letters into a word.
+If you find you are unable to construct one, try structuring the letters into a word.

 - Use images – Make vivid images of things you want to learn.
 Associating compounds with a colour can be an area where you can try this out.

-- Frame example based questions – Make questions and visualise yourself in the exam trying to solve it, those questions might then get stuck in your head along with answers.
+- Frame example based questions – Make questions and visualize yourself in the exam trying to solve it, those questions might then get stuck in your head along with answers.

 - Spot a pattern or a trend – Check how examples belonging to one category have a common feature.
 Find such categories or better make such categories and then remember.